RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

   When the validator has any updates, it will respond with a cache-reset, as described here: http://tools.ietf.org/html/draft-ietf-sidr-rpki-rtr-16#section-6.3

-= We have found that Cisco routers require the -n and -s options.
-This is being worked on and this will most likely be resolved in the near future.
+= We have found that some routers require the -n and -s options.
+This is due to interoperability issues that are being worked on.

 If you find any other problems, please let us know.